ismail-mohamed-12/ismail-mohamed-12/README.md

 🔸 Language Learning App (Side Project)

 I’m currently building a flashcard-like language learning application to store and review translated words — a real project I’m using to learn both Python and improve my German.
-This app also includes:

-A backend for saving and organizing vocab

-Translation features

-Plans for a desktop frontend

-🔸 Studying Python Through Practical Development

-The app is part of my goal to become comfortable creating Python-based tools, scripts, and APIs.

-🔸 Running My Own Home Server

-I’m experimenting with:

-Hosting personal applications

-Handling deployment environments

-Understanding networking and system administration in practice

-This helps me understand how backend systems behave outside of a local environment.

 🛠️ Tools & Technologies I Use